bhenk/doc2rst/docs/api/bhenk/doc2rst/format/CodeBlockFormatter/CodeBlockFormatter.rst

 | :tag6:`param` string :param:`$line` - line of a code block
-| :tag6:`return` bool  - *true* as long second and following lines do not start with 3 tics
+| :tag6:`return` bool  - *true* as long as second and following lines do not start with 3 tics

 ----